Technical Assistance for Tribes

 Capacity Building.
 To effectively deliver clean energy technologies to market, governments, program administrators, and technology end users, NREL provides technology, market, and stakeholder communications strategy trainings to tribes.
 Current trainings are offered through the DOE Office of Indian Energy.

 Resilience Assessment and Planning.
 NREL provides renewable energy community assessments to identify climate vulnerabilities and help develop solutions.
 Leveraging extensive experience in disaster planning, response, and recovery, NREL works with tribes to develop community-specific plans and strategies to reduce vulnerability and increase resilience.
-One such example is the community of Galena, Alaska.

 To partner with us or for more information on how NREL connects world-class science and engineering with tribal priorities to create models for clean energy development nationwide, please contact Elizabeth Doris.

 Examine, distribute, and analyze geothermal resources and identify sites for geothermal development.